 - ASD patients with echocardiographic evidence of right-sided cardiac volume loading

 - Symptomatic ASD patients (in the first place exercise related)

 - ASD patients with exercise-related cyanosis, although not accompanied by pulmonary hypertension

 - ASD patients with an anamnesis of paradoxical thromboembolic episode

-- May be used as prophylaxis procedure in non-cardiac, paradoxical embolization high risk, intervention in ASD patients (joint replacement or similar)
+- May be used as a prophylaxis procedure in non-cardiac, high risk paradoxical embolization , intervention in ASD patients (joint replacement or similar)